Storm Chase Details

 Chase Recap:

-We’d spend the next 2 hours trying to get through the RFD/hook of the storm, but terrain, radar and instincts kept telling us not to.
-Eventually we popped into clear air around decatur and had a clear view of the wall cloud.
+We’d spend the next 2 hours trying to get through the storm along 380.
+We spent a lot of time in the RFD of the storm, but we were never able to get back into clear air.
+Eventually we found clear air near Decatur and had a clear view to the west of the wall cloud.
+Not much else happened as we returned home along I-35 once getting to Denton.

 Links